datatogether/roadmap/templates/README.md

 ## Getting Involved

 We would love involvement from more people!
 If you notice any errors or would like to submit changes, please see our [Contributing Guidelines](./CONTRIBUTING.md).

+We use GitHub issues for [tracking bugs and feature requests](./issues) and Pull Requests (PRs) for [submitting changes](./pulls)

 ## ...

-[Optional section(s) on Architecture, Content, Dependencies, and Special Considerations]
+[Optional section(s) on Installation (actually using the service!), Architecture, Dependencies, and Other Considerations]

 ## Development